Updated: Apr 2

-Gulneet Chadha is the Founder and CEO of GC Consulting.
-She describes herself as a technology geek, and is an advocate for technology being used to optimise processes and business growth.
+Gulneet Chadha is a Human Resource expert and the Founder and CEO of GC Consulting.
+She is also a certified Therapist, a licensed hypnotherapist, an author, an a mental health advocate.
+Gulneet describes herself as a technology geek, and is an advocate for technology being used to optimise processes and business growth.

 Her consulting firm helps companies redefine their perspective of what HR should be in the 21st century.
 A lot of companies see HR as just another department or facility within the company's wider scheme.
 Gulneet and her company are changing that narrative.
 They are helping company's see that HR should be at the forefront of the organisation's goals and objectives.
 Specifically, they help companies see that HR should be at the "Driver's Seat" in any organisation, while still helping companies meet their bottom line and increase productivity.